Use Confluent Platform systemd Service Unit Files

 Start service immediately

-To start the service now, run this command:
+To start the service now, run the following command:

 sudo systemctl start confluent-<component>

-This command will return immediately, although the service has not been started.
-The actual starting of the service is performed in the background by the systemd daemon.
+This command returns immediately, although the service has not yet started.
+The systemd daemon starts the service in the background.

 Check service status

-To check the status of a service, run this command:
+To check the status of a service, run the following command:

 systemctl status confluent-<component>